hdhoang/harbour-syncthing/README.md

 harbour-syncthing
 =================

-Syncthing UI and package for SailfishOs
+Syncthing UI and package for SailfishOS

+syncthing binary source code is at https://github.com/syncthing/syncthing